Amutheezan/amutheezan.github.io/_projects/2022-07-29-paratransit.md

 ### Implementation

-The implementation can be found in the following [repository](https://github.com/smarttransit-ai/ijcai22).
+The implementation can be found in the following [Code and Data](https://github.com/smarttransit-ai/ijcai22).